taonado/taonado-cash/ARCHITECTURE.md

 1. **Weight Setting**
    - Run a lightweight script to set weights
    - Uses EVM address as validator hotkey
-   - Requires small amount of TAO for gas
+   - Requires small amount of TAO on the validator HK for gas
    - Sets weights every 113 blocks

 2. **Process Flow**